BabylonJS/Documentation/content/toolsAndResources/nge/ngeBlocks.md

 #### Properties
 - **source** is an input field for a Vector3 value representing the original vector before rotation is applied.
 This property is only visible if there is no wire connected to the source input.
-- **target** is an input field for a Vector3 value representing the final vector after rotation rotation is applied.
+- **target** is an input field for a Vector3 value representing the final vector after rotation is applied.
 This property is only visible if there is no wire connected to the target input.

 #### Debug Infos
 - **Call count** shows the number of times this node is called by nodes further into the graph.
 This is the total number of calls from all subsequent nodes.